kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 which must be deployed in a pod alongside its service container, and configured to communicate with it over a UNIX domain socket.
-The sidecar will translate all Kubernetes object identifiers used by the Kubernetes client to SP identifiers before forwarding the remote procedure calls;
+The sidecar will translate all Kubernetes object identifiers used by the Kubernetes client to SP identifiers before forwarding the remote procedure calls.
-the `security_token` and `namespace` parameters should be ignored in the forwarded RPCs.

 The SP service decides whether the metadata is returned in *block-based* format (`block_metadata_type` is `FIXED_LENGTH`)